1995parham-teaching/gorm-sample/README.md

 Golang doesn't have many ORMs and one the famous one is [GORM](https://gorm.io/).
 Here we want to demonstrate some of its features using a very simple application.

+Also, using GORM's [`AutoMigrate`](https://gorm.io/docs/migration.html) feature is not suitable for production because you cannot findout what is going to be changed on each commit.
+[Atlas](https://atlasgo.io/getting-started) can help you with this.

 ## GORM

 Here is the official GORM package: